-The Live CE Training cost is $325 for the training only.
-If you are planning to purchase the ESP Kit (Includes: Ampcare ES unit, carrying case, User Manual, 2-lead wires, 2-batteries, 10 packages of either the Large/Adult or Small/Youth E Series Electrodes and Posture device), the CE Training cost is $200, plus $649 for the ESP Kit for a total of $849 plus shipping and tax were applicable.
+The Live CE Training cost is $350 for the training only.
+If you are planning to purchase the ESP Kit (Includes: Ampcare ES unit, carrying case with strap (new), User Manual, 2-lead wires, lead wire tester (new), 2-batteries, 10 packages of either the Large/Adult or Small/Youth E Series Electrodes, now with 1 box of pre-TENS Skin Prep wipes (new), and the Posture device), the CE Training cost is $250, plus $699 for the ESP Kit for a total of $924 plus tax were applicable.

-The cost for the Online CE training is $150 plus shipping and tax were applicable for the CE Certificate.
-The course cost for the Online CE Training if you are purchasing the ESP Kit is $100, plus $649 for the ESP Kit for a total of $749 plus shipping and tax were applicable.
+The cost for the Online CE training is $200.
+The course cost for the Online CE Training if you are purchasing the ESP Kit is $150, plus $699 for the ESP Kit for a total of $849 plus shipping and tax were applicable.